randym/activeadmin-axlsx/README.md

 #Using the DSL

 Everything that you do with the config'd default builder can be done via the resource DSL.
-However, please note that just like the CSV exports you must explicitly declare the columns you want to render.
+However, please note that unlike the CSV builder, all attributes will be included during serialization.
+Please us ignore_coulumn to remove those you do not want included in your reports.

 ##I18n